 We wish the small family farm in Austria to be successful in developing their untraditional business and in doing so, to be successfully assisted by their ZETOR tractor.

-Welcome to the latest news from the world of ZETOR.
-Would you like to know more about the new ZETOR MAJOR design?
-Are you looking…
+Welcome to the latest selection of things that might interest you from the world of ZETOR.
+Have you been to the new exhibition of…